TheMadNeutrino/N-Pad/README.md

 BOM:

     6 Cherry MX Switches

     6 DSA Keycaps

     6 1N4148 DO-35 Diodes.

     16 WS2812B LEDs

     1 0.91" 128x32 OLED Display

     1 EC11 Rotary Encoder

     1 XIAO RP2040

     1 PCB

     1 Case (2 printed parts - detachable design - see CAD and Production folders)

-Designed in the UK, (will be) assembled in the Czech Republic, EU, with parts from more than one country (living in the Czech Repunlic but currently on a UK trip)
+Designed in the UK, (will be) assembled in the Czech Republic, EU, with parts from more than one country (living in the Czech Republic but currently on a UK trip)